 My husband, John, was an optometrist, who served his profession through private practice and as a consultant.
 He was on the Board of Trustees of Illinois College of Optometry for more than twenty years… as Chairman for five years and Acting President during a difficult time.
 He loved the book of Romans!
 And was greatly influenced by Martyn Lloyd-Jones.
 He taught many Bible classes as well as served as a leader in his church.
 He was a warm-hearted Calvinist and a gentle, kind man.

 Ernest Reisinger was my chief mentor in this balancing of the mind and heart which is warm-hearted Calvinism.
-He gave me many books by other warm-hearted Calvinists.
-The Founders Journal and Founders Conferences, Martyn Lloyd-Jones, Charles Spurgeon, and THE NEW GENEVA STUDY BIBLE, edited by R. C. Sproul have been other sources of Reformed thinking.
-“Reformed” or “Calvinism” is a division within Christianity.
-They are terms used to define an interpretation of the whole Bible around God’s sovereign grace and independent action in our salvation.
+He gave me many books by others who rejected cold orthodoxy and had experiential application of doctrine.
+The Founders Journal and Founders Conferences, Martyn Lloyd-Jones, Charles Spurgeon, and THE NEW GENEVA STUDY BIBLE, edited by R. C. Sproul have been other sources of Reformed thinking. (“Reformed” or “Calvinism” is a division within Christianity.
+They are terms used to define an interpretation of the whole Bible around God’s sovereign grace and independent action in our salvation based upon God’s love.)
 I am not ashamed of this gospel, or embarrassed by it, for it is the power of God that leads to the sure salvation of all those who believe.
 I agree with an old hymn, “My hope is built on nothing less than Jesus’ blood and righteousness…All other ground is sinking sand.”

-Here is a tract written by Roger Ellsworth, another warm-hearted Calvinist, that clearly states the good news I want you to embrace:
+Here is a tract written by Roger Ellsworth that clearly states the good news I want you to embrace:

 WHAT IS THE GOSPEL?